RedHat-UX/next-gen-ui-examples/assistant-ui/README.md

-# Assistent UI & LangGraph Example
+# Assistent UI & Next Gen UI with LangGraph Example

 This is the [assistant-ui](https://github.com/Yonom/assistant-ui) example for Next Gen UI powered by LangGraph.